unification-com/xfund-router/go-ooo/scripts/integration/README.md

     scripts/integration/run.sh

-The harness starts a dev-env container if ganache isn't already on `:8545`, builds go-ooo, inits a throwaway home with the dev provider key (non-interactively), starts go-ooo, issues a request, waits for the on-chain fulfilment, then `SIGINT`s go-ooo and checks it stopped cleanly.
+The harness starts a dev-env container if the chain isn't already on `:8545`, builds go-ooo, inits a throwaway home with the dev provider key (non-interactively), starts go-ooo, issues a request, waits for the on-chain fulfilment, then `SIGINT`s go-ooo and checks it stopped cleanly.
 It tears everything down on exit and exits non-zero if the